ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

 OCF agents are scripts that support a variety of actions including ``start``, ``stop``, and ``monitor``.
-They may accept parameters, making them more flexible than other classes.
+They may accept parameters, making them more flexible than other standards.
 The number and purpose of parameters is left to the agent, which advertises them via the ``meta-data`` action.

-Unlike other classes, OCF agents have a *provider* as well as a class and type.
+Unlike other standards, OCF agents have a *provider* as well as a standard and type.

 For more information, see the "Resource Agents" chapter of *Pacemaker Administration* and the `OCF standard